-Welcome to the official documentation of Telerik UI for NativeScript
+Welcome to the official documentation of Progress NativeScript UI

-Telerik UI for NativeScript is a set of components that enable implementing rich-ui applications for iOS and Android by using NativeScript.
-Telerik UI for NativeScript is built on top of natively implemented components targeting iOS and Android, which are part of the already familiar Telerik UI for Android and Telerik UI for iOS suites.
+Progress NativeScript UI is a set of components that enable implementing rich-ui applications for iOS and Android by using NativeScript.
+Progress NativeScript UI is built on top of natively implemented components targeting iOS and Android, which are part of the already familiar Progress UI for Android and Progress UI for iOS suites.

 Progress NativeScript UI contains the following components:

 - Calendar: A calendar component that offers different view modes, animations, great performance and customization options.

 - Chart: A versatile charting component that supports all major Cartesian series types, as well as Pie and Donut series.